microsoft/TemplateStudio/docs/telemetry.md

 public class Configuration
 {
     ...
-    //Set your Application Insights telemetry instrumentation key here (configure it in a WindowsTemplateStudio.config.json located in the working folder). public string RemoteTelemetryKey { get; set; } = "<SET_YOUR_OWN_KEY>"; ...
+    // Set your Application Insights telemetry instrumentation key here (configure it in a WindowsTemplateStudio.config.json located in the working folder). public string RemoteTelemetryKey { get; set; } = "<SET_YOUR_OWN_KEY>"; ...
 }